How Occupational Therapy Can Support Autistic Children: A Neuro-affirming Approach

 What Is Neuro-affirming Care?

 Neuro-affirming care is grounded in the understanding that neurological differences are part of normal human variation instead of using a deficit-based mindset.
+How does neuro-affirming care support autistic identity and lived experience?
 When it applies to autism, neuro-affirming care respects autistic identity and lived experience, avoids suppressing or masking autistic traits, prioritises well-being and autonomy, and values collaboration with the autistic person and their family.

 Benefits of Neuro-affirming Occupational Therapy